Taritsyn/BundleTransformer/NuGet/BundleTransformer.ConfigurationIntelliSense/readme.txt

    ===========
    DESCRIPTION
    ===========
-   BundleTransformer.ConfigurationIntelliSense adds IntelliSense support when editing the `bundleTransformer` configuration section in the Web.config file.
+   BundleTransformer.ConfigurationIntelliSense adds a IntelliSense support during editing of the `bundleTransformer` configuration section in the `Web.config` file.

    =============
    RELEASE NOTES